Stride-Apollo/Stride/src/doc/user_man/PopulationGenerator.rst

 -  A file with the configuration of families

-An example of an xml configuration file looks as follows:
+An example of an xml configuration file can be found here: ``src/main/resources/templates/PopGenerator.xml``

 .. literalinclude:: PopGenExample.xml